clj-commons/aleph/README.markdown

 Other protocols are supported, and still more are forthcoming.

-Aleph is meant to be a sandbox for exploring how Clojure can be used effectively in this context.
-Contributions and ideas are welcome.

 For more information, visit the [wiki](https://github.com/ztellman/aleph/wiki) or the [API documentation](http://ztellman.github.com/aleph/index.html).
 If you have questions, please visit the [mailing list](http://groups.google.com/group/aleph-lib).